Police: Birmingham apartment fire may have been started to cover up homicide

 BIRMINGHAM, Ala.
-(WIAT) — Investigators with the Birmingham Police Department are now looking into a fire at an apartment complex as a homicide case, believing that the fire was started to cover up the killing of a man.
+(WIAT) — Investigators with the Birmingham Police Department are now looking into a fire at an apartment complex as a homicide case, believing that the fire was started to cover up a killing.

 First responders first received a call after 4 a.m.
 Friday about a fire at the Watertown Lodge Apartments.
 The call was later downgraded to a smoke fire after they found light smoke in the downstairs apartment.
 Upon arrival, firefighters found small spots fires that they considered a material fire that were quickly put out.